 - Print a copy for your records after each entry to the U.S.

 - Contact your IS Advisor if there are any errors

 Students with a J-1 entry visa should be aware that their program sponsor (the organization that issued the DS-2019 Form) is responsible for advising them about all immigration concerns.
 The program sponsor may be Georgetown University or another sponsoring agency such as the Institute of International Education (Fulbright) or the Organization of American States (OAS).

 To maintain legal J-1 status, students must:

-- Report to the Office of Global Services (OGS) in order to activate their SEVIS record after the initial entry in J-1 status.
+- Report to the Office of Global Services (OGS) in order to activate their SEVIS record.
 This is a two-step process:

 - Check in with OGS for an Immigration Document Review

-- Maintain health insurance for themselves and any dependents in J-2 status.
-The insurance policy must meet the minimum requirements; and
+- Maintain health insurance that meets the J-1 requirements for themselves and any dependents in J-2 status.

 - Report any change of address within ten days of moving via MyAccess for current students or via the Address Update Form for students on post-completion Academic Training.